TapwaveZodiac/novelaiUKB/docs/Database-of-Interesting-Image-Generation-Finds.md

 > freckled skin

-Much more reliable and artifact-free freckles.
+V1: Much more reliable and artifact-free freckles.
 Generally subtle, cheeks/shoulders.
+V2: use `freckled body` instead.

 > braces + fangs / sharp teeth / razor teeth

-Generally leads to more detailed sharp teeth that are more consistently shaped.
+V1: Generally leads to more detailed sharp teeth that are more consistently shaped.
+V2: Unnecessary.
+Fangs generates sharp canines, sharp teeth generates seesaw teeth as expected.

 > rigid teeth

-"Cringing" or gritting teeth.
+V1: "Cringing" or gritting teeth.
 Without facial expression, generally has a note of disgust/disappointment.
+V2: Makes the character yawn (slightly squinted eyes and open mouth with teeth above and below), better than then `yawning` tag.

 > lion hair

 Very voluminous and wild hair like you'd expect out of a lion girl's mane.
 Animal ears will tend to generate, so put them in UC if you don't want them.
+V2: `Lion girl` tends to generate that kind of hair by default.

 > shaped pupils

 Usually leads to white/light colored pupils with dense iris detail.
+V2: Mostly makes pupils white, and sometimes shapes them like hearts, or slits.

 > X-Y-Z-hair